pi-hole/docs/docs/guides/wireguard/faq.md

 ## Broken DNS resolution

-When tunneling all traffic through a WireGuard interface, the connection can become seemingly lost after a while or upon new connection.
+When tunneling all traffic through a WireGuard interface, the connection can become seemingly lost after a while or upon a new connection.
 This could be caused by a network manager or DHCP client overwriting `/etc/resolv.conf`.
 By default, `wg-quick` uses `resolvconf` to register new DNS entries (from the DNS keyword in the configuration file).
 This will cause issues with network managers and DHCP clients that do not use `resolvconf`, as they will overwrite `/etc/resolv.conf` thus removing the DNS servers added by `wg-quick`.

 The solution is to use networking software that supports `resolvconf`.